 According to the National Institute for Occupational Safety and Health's (NIOSH) International Chemical Safety Card (ICSC) on sodium benzoate, breathing in sodium benzoate can cause respiratory symptoms, such as coughing.
 Contact with the eyes can result in redness and skin contact may cause a reversible rash.
 Also, ingesting sodium benzoate can cause nausea, vomiting, and abdominal pain.
 Due to these concerns, NIOSH suggests preventive measures for those working with sodium benzoate, such as protecting the skin and eyes and avoiding inhalation of dust.

 Sodium benzoate is not expected to persist or bioaccumulate in the environment and according to the EPA, it is considered a "minimum risk pesticide."
 So it could be considered fairly eco-friendly.

-Over one million pounds of sodium benzoate are produced annually in the U.S. alone according to Scorecard.
+More than one million pounds of sodium benzoate are produced annually in the United States alone according to Scorecard.